mattrohland/vEwe/README.md

 + Unlimited inheritance in 2 flavors
 + Light weight prototypical view objects
 + Events with all the power of jQuery's .on()

+To see this library's examples in action visit: http://vewe.mattrohland.com/examples/